iamanigeeit/DDW2023/docs/05-graphs/bfs.md

     get_neighbours()
     get_weight(neighbour_vertex)
 }
-class VertexSearch{
+class SearchVertex{
     colour
     distance
     parent
 }
-VertexSearch --> Vertex
+SearchVertex --> Vertex
 ```

 <br/>

 In the UML diagram, the relationship is represented as an arrow with a white triangle pointing from the child class to the parent class.
-This relationship is also called **is-a** relationship which simply means that `VertexSearch` _is-a_ `Vertex`, it has all the attributes and methods of a `Vertex` object.
+This relationship is also called **is-a** relationship which simply means that `SearchVertex` _is-a_ `Vertex`, it has all the attributes and methods of a `Vertex` object.

 In Python, we can specify if a class derives from another class using the following syntax: